4teamwork/ftw.shop/ftw/shop/README.txt

     >>> browser.getControl('Next').click()

+In the next step we're asked if we want to provide an alternative shipping address.
+For now, we'll just skip that step.

+    >>> browser.getControl('Next').click()

 In the next step we're asked to select a payment processor.
 By default, only payment by invoice ('Gegen Rechnung') is enabled.